 A proper introductory e-mail page containing the title of the submitted article and certifying its originality should be sent to the editor (Duang Buddhasukh, e-mail : firstname.lastname@example.org).
 The manuscript proper together with a list of suggested referees should be attached in separate files.
 The list should contain at least 5 referees with appropriate expertise.
 Three referees should be non-native from 3 different countries.
-Each referee's academic/professional position, scientific expertise, affiliation and e-mail address must be given.
+Each referee's academic/professional position, scientific expertise, full affiliation and e-mail address must be given.
 The referees should not be affiliated to the same university/institution as any of the authors, nor should any two referees come from the same university/institution.
 The editorial team, however, retain the sole right to decide whether or not the suggested referees are approached.
 Every paper will be subjected to a double-blind peer review.

 Failure to conform to the above instructions will result in non-consideration of the submission.

-Warning : Plagiarism (including self-plagiarism) may be checked for at the last stage of processing and, if detected, will result in a rejection and blacklisting.
+Warning : Plagiarism, including self-plagiarism, repeated publication, etc. may be checked for at the last stage of processing and, if detected, will result in a rejection and blacklisting.

 Manuscripts must be prepared in English using a word processor.
-MS Word for Macintosh or Windows, and .doc or .rtf files are preferred.
+MS Word for Windows, and .doc or .rtf files are preferred.
 Manuscripts may be prepared with other software provided that the full document (with figures, schemes and tables inserted into the text) is exported to a MS Word format for submission.
 Times or Times New Roman font is preferred.
-The font size should be 12 pt and the line spacing 'at least 17 pt'.
+The font size should be 12 pt and the line spacing 'multiple 1.15'.
 A4 paper size is used and margins must be 1.5 cm on top, 2.0 cm at the bottom and 2.0 cm on both left and right sides of the paper.
-Although our final output is in .pdf format, authors are asked NOT to send manuscripts in this format as editing them is much more complicated.
+Authors are also asked to provide a .pdf format of their manuscript.
 Under the above settings, a manuscript submitted should not be longer than 15 pages for a full paper or 20 pages for a review paper.